 ConsumerConfig.SESSION_TIMEOUT_MS_CONFIG(10,000 ms by default), and then determines that the consumer has been stopped.

 Message Queue for Apache Kafka supports the following modes of consumer offset resetting:

-- Clear messages: If the subscriber does not want to consume accumulated messages on
+- Clear messages: If a consumer does not want to consume accumulated messages on the

 Notice Accumulated messages are not deleted.
 Only the consumer offset is changed.

 - Start consumption at the specified time point: You can reset the offset of a consumer group to a time point "t" in the past or future, that is, a time point when a message is stored.
-After the reset, the consumer group subscribes to messages stored after "t".
+Then, the consumer group subscribes to messages stored after "t".

 - Log on to the Message Queue for Apache Kafka console.